 We are fortunate to have 30 rai of land that’s home to a diverse variety of flora and fauna.
 Trees make up a significant part of our landscape, with some as old as a hundred years.
 Many of our native trees within our eco-friendly hotel in Khaolak form the perfect habitat for the local slow loris population.

 At first glance, the slow loris appears to be a real-life teddy bear of sorts.
 Its big eyes and furry rotund body immediately sets off an urge to cuddle it, but doing so wouldn’t be wise.
-These nocturnal mammals are the only venomous primates in the world and they can only be found in South and Southeast Asia.
+Despite their cuddly appearance, these nocturnal animals are actually venomous.
+Although the slow loris looks nothing like their primate cousins, they are closely related to monkeys.

 The slow loris is so named for its relaxed pace of life, which was observed by 18th-century explorers who first came upon the mammal.
 These early explorers described the slow loris as sluggish and sloth-like and naturally coined it the ‘slow loris’.

-However, the name might be a misnomer as the slow loris can hustle when it needs to.
+However, the name might be a misnomer as the slow loris can hustle when needed.
 When chasing a bug or avoiding predators, the slow loris isn’t slow at all.
 Though it is true that for most of the day, it prefers to stay still.
 Despite being venomous, it’s hard not to be taken in by this adorable creature.

 The Slow Loris Habitat